 Find out if you have been mis-sold your car finance deal now and if you are eligible to claim!

-The salesperson did not make it clear who is financially responsible for the cost of repairs to the vehicle.
+It wasn’t made clear who is responsible financially for repairs to the vehicle

 The information shown below comes from the Financial Conduct Authority (FCA) in which the FCA sent mystery shoppers to 122 car dealerships; these were their findings…Out of the 122 car dealerships visited by mystery shoppers just 11 car dealerships confirmed that commission will be added on this type of deal.